wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [296]

-13 And Jackson spake, and said unto his captains of fifties, and his captains of hundreds, Fear not; we defend our lives and our liberty, and in that thing the Lord will not forsake us :
+13 And Jackson spake, and said unto his captains of fifties, and his captains of hundreds, Fear not ; we defend our lives and our liberty, and in that thing the Lord will not forsake us :

-14 Therefore, let every man be upon his watch; and let the destroying engines now utter forth their thunders in abundance :
+14 Therefore, let every man be upon his watch ; and let the destroying engines now utter forth their thunders in abundance :

 15 And ye cunning back-woodsmen, who have known only to hunt the squirrel, the wolf, and the deer, now pour forth your strength upon the mighty lion, that we may not be overcome.